Iduoad/talk-collection/README.md

 </pre>

 ### To do
-If you are already pushed some articles or talks, that does not respect the previous conditions, please try to refactor it and push it again :pray:.
+If you already pushed some articles or talks, that do not respect the previous conditions, please try to refactor and push them again :pray:.

 ## Contributors :raised_hands: